 |Valance comprised of triangular pennants bound by binding tape tacks into the top of the window frame with ease.|

 Quilter and teacher Charles Johns created this quilt-as-you-go table runner.
 This somewhat improvised project is great a great scrap-buster, too.
 Here’s a great tutorial on this style of quilting for this simple project if you’re looking for a starting point on making one for yourself!

-After the success of my Peep Boots (and the approval of my family) I was inspired to make a coordinating tree skirt.
-I found this great tutorial on Sew 4 Home– only I wanted to be able to see all 8 patterns in this collection – mainly because I can’t really say which 4 I like best and because my tree is nestled into a corner, you only ever get to see the front of the tree skirt… so I devised a simple pieced pattern that just introduces an extra step and allows for the showcasing of more patterns.
+This is a variation on a great tutorial on Sew 4 Home– only we wanted to be able to see all 8 patterns in this collection.
 Click here for the .pdf pattern piece.
 There is a full size for people who can print out large format 13×19 pages, or a version for letter-sized 8.5 x 11 which will require piecing and taping.
 Once you’ve sewn together the pieces (inner panel to outer panel) and have your slices of the pie ready to sew together, go back to this tutorial to finish through.